-As usual with Windows there is more than one way to accomplish this task.
+As usual with Windows 10 there is more than one way to accomplish this task.
 The quickest way is with a command prompt.
-But you will need to open an admin command prompt.
-Skip to the command prompt instructions.
+If you feel comfortable with command prompts skip to the command prompt instructions.

 Step 1.
 Right click on the start button and then click run.
 Alternatively, you can Hold the Windows Key + R to launch the run box.